petercolesdc/abernathy/README.md

 3. Open `/guide/color.html` and update the model with the color references.

 Watch the terminal for errors

-## Deployment (basic)
-When you run `make design.build` Abernathy bundles the whole build into the local `public` folder.
-You can then deploy this folder anywhere you like as a self-contained flat-file system (I like to use surge.sh).

 ## Component macro sheets
 You can keep all your macros on one html page, and import only the ones you need into other pages.